Zambia: A Safari Through South Luangwa NP – One of the most dense wildlife Park in Africa

 Safari at iMfolozi National Park, the oldest game reserve in South Africa

-Praia do Bilene – maybe the best beach in Mozambique
+Praia do Bilene – may be the best beach in Mozambique

 Lesotho – a road trip through the Kingdom of the Sky